17 May How Much Protein We Really Need

 A common misconception is that simply eating protein will increase muscle mass.
 Muscle can only be built through work (ie exercise) and the proper amount of amino acids from protein, plus adequate calories and hormone balance.
 It is also good to note that if you don’t have enough energy (calories) the body will break down muscle for energy before breaking down fat to get what your body needs.
 Also, if you don’t have enough protein, your muscles will be broken down to give the body what it needs.
 Fun fact: muscle breaks down a little bit with all exercise, making proper nutrition important.

 Timing of protein intake is very important with exercise and trying to build muscle.
+Getting a protein shake after a workout can help you get easy, extra protein for the exercising you are doing!
 You want to properly nourish yourself before and after a workout to maximize your potential to build muscle.
-For most everyday athletes, we recommend the following:

 Protein Bars and Drinks

 Protein bars and drinks can be a convenient way to quickly replace nutrition after a workout.
 However, beware of some “healthy” foods.
 Sometimes they are loaded with sugar, salt, additives, preservatives and unhealthy processed food sources.
 A good rule of thumb is to keep protein grams higher than sugar grams, and always look for ingredients you recognize.
-The fewer ingredients the better.
-Also, look for responsibly sourced foods like grassfed collagen or whey, organic products, etc. This is why I love making smoothies for nutrition replenishment; I know I am getting whole foods (fruit & vegetables), no added sugar, and high quality protein and fats.
+The fewer ingredients = the better.
+Also, look for responsibly sourced foods like grass-fed collagen or whey and organic (but be careful with organic!
+It’s used as a big marketing tool now!)
+This is why I love making smoothies for nutrition replenishment; I know I am getting whole foods (fruit & vegetables), no added sugar, and high quality protein and fats.

-If you are looking for someone to help you with what to eat and how to achieve that, I would love to work with you!
-Schedule a free exploration call with Beth today!
+If you are looking for someone to help you with what to eat and how to achieve that, what are you waiting for?!
+Schedule a free exploration call with me today!